Oregon reports 876 new COVID-19 cases, 5 deaths

 SALEM, Ore.
 (AP) — Oregon recorded 876 new presumptive or confirmed cases of COVID-19 on Wednesday and five new deaths.

 The daily number continues Oregon’s trend of high case tallies as health officials struggle to contain a surge in coronavirus transmission mostly fueled by small indoor gatherings as the weather turns colder.
+There were 298 reported cases alone in Multnomah County, which is home to Portland.

+Multnomah County Chairwoman Deborah Kafoury pleaded with her constituents to wear a mask, work from home if possible and avoid even small social gatherings.

+“We slowed the spread before, and together, we can do it again,” she said.

 Hospitalizations are also on the rise, state health officials told reporters Tuesday.